What’s New in Kloudfuse

 FuseQL

 We made several improvements and a small number of fixes to the FuseQL functionality.
 Critically, we significantly enhanced the Advanced Search parsing by adding support for regular expression parse variable pattern recognition with and without start and stop anchors, and JSON pattern parsing.
-See FuseQL Parse Operators.
+See Parse operators.

 3.1.2